-The protection of your personal data is important to us ("DACHSER").
-The processing of your personal data such as your name, address, email address or your telephone number is always carried out in compliance with the General Data Protection Regulation (GDPR) and the country-specific data protection regulations applicable to DACHSER.
+The protection of your personal data is an important concern for us ("DACHSER").
+The processing of your personal data, such as your name, address, email address or telephone number, always takes place in accordance with the General Data Protection Regulation (GDPR) and the country-specific data protection regulations applicable to DACHSER.
 If provisions of the GDPR are mentioned, the corresponding provisions in other country-specific data protection regulations are also implied in each case.

 Data subject rights and reporting data protection incidents